Posted 10.25.2022 by Meghan Crawford

 LinkedIn trending topics

-Starting an employee advocacy program on LinkedIn helps you merge two of the most impactful forms of marketing: the reach of social media and the power of referrals.
+Starting an employee advocacy program on LinkedIn helps you merge two of the most impactful forces of marketing: the reach of social media and the power of referrals.

-You should also leverage the personal LinkedIn profiles of your executive teams and formalize it with an executive social media program.
-Execs function as both brand ambassadors and thought leaders—building trust, credibility, and extending reach in a way some employees can’t.
+You should also leverage the personal LinkedIn profiles of your executive teams and formalize them with an executive social media program.
+Execs function as both brand ambassadors and thought leaders, building trust, and credibility, and extending reach in a way most employees can’t.

 • Aim for authenticity.